ParinVachhani/personal-site/content/post/setting-up-netlify-cms-on-hugo.md

 > **Note:** The theme of your website should only be installed using the `git submodule add` command.
 For more info [read this](https://gohugo.io/hosting-and-deployment/hosting-on-netlify/#use-hugo-themes-with-netlify).

 **If you don't want the to get your hands dirty with some coding then you can simply clone [**this repository**](https://github.com/ragasirtahk/the-ragasirtahk-blog) (of my blog), configure the theme and then proceed to the Step 4.** Also make sure you delete the content in `/content/post` and `/static/images/uploads/`, make changes in the `config.toml` file before proceeding to Step 4.
 Delete the contents of `/content/post` before using as boilerplate.
-Also delete the AdSense ad code in `/themes/hugo-tranquilpeak-theme/layouts/partials/footer.html` and delete / change the Google Analytics tracking ID in the `/config.toml` file.
+Also delete the AdSense ad code in `/themes/hugo-tranquilpeak-theme/layouts/partials/footer.html` and `/themes/hugo-tranquilpeak-theme/layouts/partials/post/header.html` and delete / change the Google Analytics tracking ID in the `/config.toml` file.

 ## Step 1.
 Creating the admin files